mattwarr/spine-runtimes/spine-android/README.rst

 This implementation leverages the spine-c implementation and provides a simple JNI wrapper for use in Android.

-The JSON file produced by spline simply needs to be placed in the **assets** folder of your android app.
+The JSON files produced by spline simply needs to be placed in the **assets** folder of your android app.

  .. note::